Willi Castro Preview, Player Props: Twins vs. Mets

-Willi Castro -- 1-for-3 in his most recent game -- will be in action for the Minnesota Twins versus the New York Mets, with David Peterson on the hill, on September 9 at 2:10 PM ET.
+On Sunday, Willi Castro (.531 slugging percentage in past 10 games, including one home run) and the Minnesota Twins play the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Mets.
+He collected two extra-base hits in his last game (3-for-4 with a double, a home run and an RBI) against the Mets.

 Willi Castro Game Info & Props vs. the Mets